Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 > **ResquestDataValidationMiddleware**
 >
 > - Should ensure that at least a category will be received as param on body request.
+> - Should ensure that no empty request reachs the controller

 ---

 > **ChangeArrKeyHelperFunction**
 >
-> - Should receive a newKey, a oldKey and an array as args and return a new array with those keys exchaged.(Transform opening to availability on vet json data received)
+> - Should receive a newKey, a oldKey and an array as args and return a new array with those keys exchaged.(Transform opening to availability on vet json data received for exemple)

 ---

 ## Clean Architecture Application Works!
 (Decoupled and Testable code)

+## **End to End tests with insominia**

 ---